JohannRodriguez/capstone-javascript/README.md

 ## Mechanics
 The player stays still at the left of the screen, the player can make one simple jump or a double jump using the space key.

-After a few seconds, enemies will apear from the right of the screen and will aproach the player, the player should avoid the mechanical crabs by jumping.
+After a few seconds, enemies will appear from the right of the screen and will approach the player, the player should avoid the mechanical crabs by jumping.

-The player continually earns points just by beeing alive.
-You can win extra points by collecting the ballons with stars inside them.
+The player continually earns points just by being alive.
+You can win extra points by collecting the balloons with stars inside them.

 The player only has one life, so the moment the player touches a crab is game over

+## Design Process

+For this project, I had to learn to use Phaser, which was quite a challenge, not because it is a difficult framework to learn, it was difficult because I have some experience programming videogames and Phaser 3 is not very good at it.
+The challenge was to make a platformer game, just a still character on the left of the screen jump platform which goes towards it.
+I decided instead of platforms I would use some kind of obstacles the player has to sort.
+I had to figure out how to balance the spawn rate the enemies should have so the player can actually jump over them and not be stuck in a position where they couldn't do anything.

 ## Scenes
 - Boot: boots the game.
-- Preloader: loads every asset needed in for the game
+- Preloader: loads every asset needed for the game
 - Options: disable or enable the background music
 - Credits: just my name
 - Scores: a list of the 10 highest scores ordered
 - Game: the actual game where you play
-- Game over: shows the total points tha player made
+- Game over: shows the total points the player made
-- Submit score: Here the user can submit their name with the score to the api
+- Submit score: Here the user can submit their name with the score to the API

 ## Built With